 At the same time, I cannot answer that question by mentioning the spiritual value of meditation, because not everyone is spiritually inclined.

-Why Meditation Matters
+Why Is Meditation Important?

 The real point that meditation addresses, and that makes it quite relevant and universal, is this: